Winnipeg Jets: Winnipeg Jets Hall of Fame

 The organization created the Winnipeg Jets Hall of Fame in 2016 to honour the impact and accomplishments of the original Winnipeg Jets, and the history of professional hockey in the city.
 The inaugural inductees were the "HOT Line" consisting of Anders Hedberg, Bobby Hull and Ulf Nilsson, who were inducted on October 19, 2016.
 Dale Hawerchuk was honoured on November 14, 2017.
-Lars-Erik Sjoberg and Ab McDonald were posthumously inducted on February 26, 2019.
+Lars-Erik Sjöberg and Ab McDonald were posthumously inducted on February 26, 2019.
 Both were captains of the team at key points of the original team's history, with the latter being the first-ever captain for the team and the former being the first captain for the team upon joining the NHL.
 Randy Carlyle and Thomas Steen were inducted on February 11, 2020, both serving as some of the longest tenured players in original Jets' history.
-Teemu Selanne and Teppo Numminen were inducted on November 17, 2022.
+Teemu Selänne and Teppo Numminen were inducted on November 17, 2022.